Ukraine plays special role in France’s Bastille Day parade

 A Reaper, a sophisticated American combat drone, swooped over the parade for the first time.
 Such a drone embodies the modernization of France’s military equipment, and was used in Niger and elsewhere in Africa’s Sahel region as part of France’s military operation to defeat jihadists.
 Drones are also a powerful symbol of the Ukraine war, where they’re being used more intensively than any other war to date.

 The motto of this year’s Bastille events, “Share the Flame,” is a reference to France hosting the Olympic Games in 2024.
-High-profile Olympic and Paralympic athletes were invited to attend.
+Medal-winning Olympic and Paralympic athletes were honored at the end of the parade.
 The spectacle closes with a nighttime fireworks show set off from the Eiffel Tower.

 Bastille Day marks the July 14, 1789, storming of the Bastille prison by angry Paris crowds that helped spark the French Revolution and by extension, a spirit of national unity, thanks to broad rights granted to citizens in the ensuing years.